Florida State University shines in student experience in 2025 U.S. News Best Colleges rankings

 University also Lauded for Innovation, Nursing and Business

-Florida State University is again ranked as one of the Top 25 public universities in the country, earning recognition for its innovative approach and providing outstanding first-year experiences for students in U.S. News & World Report’s “Best Colleges 2025” guidebook released Sept.
-24.
+Florida State University is again ranked as one of the Top 25 public universities in the country.
+In the U.S. News & World Report “Best Colleges 2025” guidebook released Sept.
+24, FSU earned recognition for its innovative approach and outstanding first-year student experiences.

 In the publication’s First-Year Experiences category, FSU achieved a No. 7 ranking among public institutions and No. 1 in the state of Florida, a testament to the university’s exceptional support programs that drive student success and foster positive learning outcomes.
-The ranking is based on a survey of college presidents, provosts, and admissions deans, highlighting the university’s commitment to academic excellence and innovative student support.
+This ranking highlights the university’s commitment to academic excellence and innovative student support.

 “Florida State University is dedicated to ensuring that every student has the resources they need to succeed from day one,” said President Richard McCullough.
 “We continue to invest in a robust array of student support initiatives, and they are yielding exceptional results.”

-Florida State also earned recognition by its peers as one of the nation’s “Most Innovative Schools,” which acknowledges universities making the most innovative improvements in terms of curriculum, faculty, students, campus life, technology or facilities.
+FSU was also named one of the nation’s “Most Innovative Schools.”
+This peer recognition honors universities making significant advancements in curriculum, faculty, campus life, and technology.
 FSU checked in at No. 21 among public universities, based on a survey of college presidents, provosts and admissions deans.

 FSU maintained its No. 23 spot among public universities, fueled by its impressive 86% six-year graduation and 96% freshman retention rates.
 FSU also made gains in categories that measure faculty salaries, full-time faculty, student-faculty ratio and standardized test scores of first-year students.

 “Florida State University faculty and staff are dedicated to student success,” said Provost and Executive Vice President for Academic Affairs Jim Clark.
-“Students are achieving excellence during their careers at FSU because of our teams that support their hard work as they build pathways to four-year graduation and successful careers.”
+“Students are achieving excellence during their careers at FSU.
+This is because of our teams that support their hard work.
+Together, they build pathways to four-year graduation and successful careers.”

 Florida State’s emphasis on supporting first-generation students and Pell Grant recipients is also producing positive outcomes.
 The university climbed two places to No. 35 among public universities on the U.S. News standalone list of Top Performers on Social Mobility, which evaluates how well schools graduate economically disadvantaged students.
-FSU’s most recent cohort of Pell Grant recipients scored a six-year graduation rate of 83%, just shy of the graduation rate for the entire student population.
+FSU’s recent Pell Grant recipients achieved an 83% six-year graduation rate, nearly matching the overall student population.

 “FSU is all in when it comes to investing in student success and reaching new heights in academics and research.
 These are the things that truly matter to our students, their families, and the people of Florida.”